ec-europa/europa-component-library/README.md

 - demo: visual representation of the component
 - code: technologically agnostic HTML/CSS code for implementation

+## Requirements

+ECL has always been using the LTS version of Node.js.
+Please ensure a match before proceeding with the installation of ECL dependencies or ones in ECL Builder.

 ## Documentation

 Read the technical documentation [on GitHub](docs/README.md).